 The net result of financial transactions amounted to a negative SEK 247.7 (201.5) million.
 The result is mainly explained by unrealised changes in market value of a negative SEK 245.3 (193.9) million.
 Since Kommuninvest intends to hold its assets and liabilities to maturity, these values are not normally realised.
 The unrealised changes in market value during the year are mainly explained by the fact that unrealised gains at the beginning of the year have decreased as contracts have approached maturity.

-Another factor having an effect is that, relatively speaking, funding in USD has become more advantageous than funding directly in SEK.
+Another factor having an effect is that, relatively speaking, funding in USD has become more advantageous than borrowing directly in SEK.
 Since the liabilities only include foreign currency funding reported at fair value, this has entailed an increase in the margin between the Company's funding and lending expenses on the instruments that are marked to market.
-For further information, see Note 6.

-Expenses
+See also Note 5.

+Operating expenses

-Total expenses amounted to SEK 247.5 (246.9) million, including the resolution fee of SEK 20.9 (27.4) million.
-Excluding the resolution fee, expenses amounted to SEK 226.6 (219.5) million, of which payroll expenses accounted for SEK 128.3 (127.1) million and other expenses for SEK 98.3 (92.4) million.
-Payroll expenses decreased by approximately SEK 2.3 million in 2020 compared with 2019 due to training and internal meetings being affected by the corona pandemic.
+Expenses totalled SEK 259.6 (263.1) million, including the cost of the resolution fee of SEK 20.9 (27.4) million.
+Excluding the resolution fee, operating expenses amounted to SEK 238.7

-The increase in other expenses is mainly explained by the upgrade of the financial administration system conducted every two years (SEK 4.5 million) and the upgrade of the Company's CRM system (SEK 1.5 million).
-Expenses for travel and premises reduced other costs by approximately SEK 3 million compared with 2019 as a consequence of the general situation in society in 2020.
+(235.7) million, of which payroll expenses accounted for SEK 129.7 (130.9) million and other operating expenses for SEK 109.0 (104.8) million.
+The increase in other expenses is largely explained by higher IT expenses.

 The resolution fee is calculated as a risk-adjusted share of the balance sheet total less lending.
 The risk-adjusted percentage is determined by the Company's risk profile relative to other institutions required to pay the fee in accordance with the Commission's delegated regulation (EU) 2015/63.
 Kommuninvest's resolution fee for 2020 has been set by the Swedish National Debt Office at SEK 20.9 (27.4) million.
-The Company's whollyowned subsidiary, Kommuninvest Fastighets AB, provided a group contribution of SEK 1.9 (2.4) million in 2020.
-The Board of Directors of the property company was of the opinion that the group contribution would not prevent the property company from fulfilling its obligations in the short and long term, nor from making necessary investments.